-Personal Responsibility: Ability to connect choices, actions and consequences to ethical decision-making.
+• Personal Responsibility: Ability to connect choices, actions and consequences to ethical decision-making.

-Associate of Art degree requirements are listed in Appendix B. Below is a proposal of courses students can take following SACSCOC approval and faculty vetting:
+Restaurant Supervision Level 1 Certificate degree requirements are listed in Appendix C. Below is a proposal of courses students can take following SACSCOC approval and faculty vetting: